qphkk/qphkk.github.io/content/publication/QRP/index.md

 publication: "arXiv"
 publication_short: "arXiv preprint arXiv:2308.00898"

-abstract: Quantum information scrambling is the dynamical process where initially localized quantum information spreads throughout an entire system.
-Here, by extending the idea of quantum reservoir computing, we propose the quantum reservoir probing (QRP) to diagnose quantum information scrambling.
-As a paradigmatic example, we investigate scrambling in a one-dimensional quantum Ising chain.
-We show that the QRP successfully distinguishes between quasiparticle-mediated information propagation in a free fermion system and correlation-mediated scrambling in a quantum chaotic system.
-Furthermore, via the scanning of read-out operators, the QRP can elucidate the dynamical distribution of quantum information in the Hilbert space, a distinct advantage over the conventional methods with out-of-time-order correlators and tripartite mutual information.
+abstract: Quantum reservoir computing (QRC) is a brain-inspired computational paradigm, exploiting natural dynamics of a quantum system for information processing.
+To date, a multitude of quantum systems have been utilized in the QRC, with diverse computational capabilities demonstrated accordingly.
+This study proposes a reciprocal research direction\: probing quantum systems themselves through their information processing performance in the QRC framework.
+Building upon this concept, here we develop quantum reservoir probing (QRP), an inverse extension of the QRC.
+The QRP establishes an operator-level linkage between physical properties and performance in computing.
+A systematic scan of this correspondence reveals intrinsic quantum dynamics of the reservoir system from computational and informational perspectives.
+Unifying quantum information and quantum matter, the QRP holds great promise as a potent tool for exploring various aspects of quantum many-body physics.
+In this study, we specifically apply it to analyze information propagation in a one-dimensional quantum Ising chain.
+We demonstrate that the QRP not only distinguishes between ballistic and diffusive information propagation, reflecting the system's dynamical characteristics, but also identifies system-specific information propagation channels, a distinct advantage over conventional methods.

 # Summary.
 An optional shortened abstract.
 #summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.